icgrp/bert/docs/tutorials/huffman/huffman.md

 * `-Wl,--start-group,-lxilfpga,-lxil,-lxilsecure,-lgcc,-lc,--end-group`
 *  `-Wl,--start-group,-lxilsecure,-lxil,-lgcc,-lc,--end-group`

 NOTE: we have seen these get reset by the SDK when switching workspaces, among other things.
-So. if you are getting compile errors, re-check them!
+So. if at the end of the process you are getting compile errors, re-check these settings!

 # 3. Integrating BERT into Your Project and Writing Your Source Code
 1. Now that we have an application project and bsp established, we need to copy the BERT system's source files from `.../bert/embedded/src/bert` into our application project's `src`.
 (Or you could copy the whole `bert` directory if you'd like to maintain some heirarchy within your `src` directory.
 If you do so, just adjust the `#include` directives to reflect this.)
 2. The easiest way is to do this is to just copy and paste the files using your OS's file manager, but alternatively you could use the import feature since Xilinx SDK is Eclipse-based.